-The call for nominations opens in June 2017.
+The call for nominations opens Summer 2019.

-2016: The University of Utah Personal Money Management Center (Ann House & Tiffany Davis)
+2016: The University of Utah Personal Money Management Center

-The goal of the campus program is to provide exceptional personal finance education to our University students so they are able enroll and be successful in a local Individual Development Account (IDA) matched savings program.
+The goal of the campus program is to provide exceptional personal finance education to our University students so they are able to enroll and be successful in a local Individual Development Account (IDA) matched savings program.
 By partnering with the community IDA program, they assist low- to moderate-income students to save a portion of their income and get a matched grant to pay for an entire semester of school.
 This helps University of Utah students who may be struggling financially to graduate.
 Additionally, the program’s purpose is to teach money management skills that will assist the student as they continue to make consumer decisions beyond college to achieve lifelong successful financial outcomes.
-The deliverable is an approved interactive and engaging eight-hour personal finance course which meet one of the requirements to enter the savings program.
+The deliverable is an approved interactive and engaging eight-hour personal finance course which meets one of the requirements to enter the savings program.
 The center worked with local and national IDA partners on the course to assure that its reliability and content would get the endorsement of the state’s funder of the IDA program, Assets for Independence (AFI).
-The course is taught on campus and in-between classes such as during fall and spring break, to connect as many students as possible into this program.
+The course is taught on campus and in between classes such as during fall and spring break, to connect as many students as possible into this program.

-2015: IU Money Smart$ (Phil Schuman & Morgan McMillan)
+2015: IU Money Smart$

 Their marketing efforts make financial education fun and make the program unique.
 Their current campaign focuses on “defeating the debt monster,” and features ads university-wide that create a call to action for students.
 With 8 different campuses to whom they provide financial education, they recognize that the demographics of students on each campus is different.
 With this in mind, they have developed a well-rounded program that appeals to all different types of learners.
 In the first two years of implementation, the Office of Financial Literacy has been credited with decreasing student loan borrowing at Indiana University by 16% (or $44 Million).